 Both growth and development depend on suitable nourishment, a balance of the right foods and sufficient water to drink.
 Increasing control and coordination is enabled by the maturing brain and nervous system, growing bones and muscles, exercise and physical activity.

 The sequence of physical development involves firstly gross motor skills that require control of large muscles in the body, arms and legs.
 This is followed by development of fine manipulative skills, which depend on small muscle coordination.
 As children progress and become more confident, improvement in coordination of gross and fine movements will continue to develop and new skills will be learned.
 Children cannot learn a new skill until the muscles are sufficiently developed, and the activities and resources provided should be suitable for their developmental needs.

 The ages at which children accomplish particular physical skills can vary considerably.
 Most children will progress through the same stages of development at their own rate.
 The timing of this development can depend on different influencing factors such as eating habits, emotional development and confidence in tackling new activities

 Physical skills, body and spatial awareness contribute to a child’s personal and social development by enhancing confidence and self-esteem.
 Young children are active learners who enjoy learning through play and physical activities.
 During play children engage in learning experiences that require them to use a range of physical skills whether playing indoors or outdoors.
-Physical activities can be incorporated into every Area of Learning, from simple action rhymes and games in Mathematical Development to large movements in response to creative music.
-The development of children’s physical skills should be developed holistically across all Areas of Learning.
+Physical activities can be incorporated into every area of learning, from simple action rhymes and games in mathematical development to large movements in response to creative music.

 We encourage you to: